microsoft/Accera/docs/Manual/04 Fusing.md

 Unlike other dimensions that allow parallelization, vectorization, or tensorization (see [Section 7](<07%20Plans%20-%20Operations%20and%20Optimizations.md>) ), none of these operations can be applied to the fusing dimension.
 The fusing dimension must be executed sequentially.
 This constraint enables the safety guarantee discussed below.

 ### Safety
-Before applying any subsequent transformations, the fused schedule is always logically equal to executing the original schedules sequentially.
+Before applying any subsequent transformations, the fused schedule is always logically equivalent to executing the original schedules sequentially for each value of the fused dimensions.
 However, is it safe?
 Recall that a schedule is considered safe if the underlying logic is guaranteed to be unchanged regardless of the applied transformation.
 The safety of a fused schedule depends on circumstances that may break logic equivalence:

 Accera preserves the order of the fused schedules *for each value of the fused dimensions*, regardless of how the fused schedule is transformed.
 For example, in the example above, the fused dimensions are `i` and `j`.
 Therefore, for any concrete value of `i` and `j`, the corresponding operation from `schedule0` is guaranteed to execute before the corresponding operation from `schedule1`, regardless of how the fused schedule is transformed.
 More specifically, for each `i` and `j`, the operation `C[i, j] += A[i, j]` is guaranteed to execute before the operation `C[i, j] *= B[i, j]`, no matter how we transform the fused schedule.
 Since those are the only operations that interact with `C[i,j]`, the Accera guarantee is sufficient, and we can claim that the fused schedule is safe.
 With this assurance, the programmer can apply any sequence of transformations without worrying about the correctness of the resulting implementation.